d13g0s0uz4/hacktricks/phishing-methodology/README.md

 ![](<../.gitbook/assets/image (396).png>)

-{% hint style="info" %}
-I would recommend to **send the test emails to 10min mails addresses** in order to avoid getting blacklisted making tests.
+*I would recommend to **send the test emails to 10min mails addresses** in order to avoid getting blacklisted making tests.*
-{% endhint %}

 Once everything is ready, just launch the campaign!